 The journey is important, but let’s not forget that you’ll have plenty more to do once you get to your destination in a brand new state.

 Is moving to a different state a good idea?

-A good idea to you might not be the best idea to another.
+A good idea for you might not be the best idea for another.
 Not to mention when it comes to your life choices, typically mom, dad, your great aunt, will have an opinion they are highly open to sharing.

 Or maybe you, yourself are the naysayer.
 You might still be asking yourself if moving to a new state is a good idea.

 The only way to know for sure is by giving it a try, but not without considering these things first.

 - Cost of living- For most adults, a good decision is an affordable one.
 You should know the cost of living in the new state you plan on moving to.
 This includes housing, tax, and healthcare rates, among other things.